 All are undeniably true now a days.
 The island’s glory days are now numbered.
 The “beautiful island” is now diminishing.
 So are we just going to watch as THE island fade away?
 We are all idiots in that sense!
 Yes we would’ve prevented this to happen but since we can’t turn back time can we just make up on the lost time then?
-Why don’t we practice being a responsible tourist? [ this is not just for Boracay but goes for every place we visit ] And occasionally remind our government (err even if it’s their ONLY job though) to PROPERLY implement our laws.
+Why don’t we practice being a responsible tourist? ( This not just for Boracay but goes for every place we visit!)
+And occasionally, remind our government (err even if it’s their ONLY job though) to PROPERLY implement our laws.

 Coz who wouldn’t want to go back to an island with: